chrlutz/apt-repos/docs/Configuration.md

 ### Prefix (mandatory)

-The prefix is mandatory and describes the **first part of the suite-id** for the generated suite-configurations (see section 'Suite' above).
+The prefix is mandatory and describes the **first part of the suite-id** for the generated *suite_description*s (see section 'Suite' above).
 Please note that a suite-id logically consists of the two parts "*repository*:*suitename*".
 The prefix could represent the *repository* part, but it could also represent a prefix for the *suitename*-part.
 See the following examples:

 * In the above *repo_description*, the Prefix "debian" is equivalent to the *repository* part.
 If the prefix does not contain a colon ":", apt-repos would automatically add `":<suitename>"`, where `<suitename>` is the name of the suite as physically defined in the suite's Release-File.
 This means suites with this prefix would automatically get the following suite-ids: *debian:stretch*, *debian:stretch-backports* and so on.
 * A Prefix could also contain a colon ":".
 Let's take the example of the Prefix "ubuntu:backports-".
 In this case, the physical `<suitename>` will be added without a colon, so that resulting suite-ids could be for example *ubuntu:backports-xenial*, *ubuntu:backports-bionic* and so on.